xpmatteo/tddforandroid/manuscript/250-presenter-first.md

     incrementButton.setOnClickListener(new View.OnClickListener() {
       @Override
       public void onClick(View v) {
-        // Just notify the app, it will do the rest app.increment();
+        // Just notify the app and let it update the view app.increment();
       }
     });